Remi-Coulom/joedb/doc/source/checkpoints.rst

 Checkpoints
 ===========

 In order to allow safe recovery from a crash, joedb uses the checkpoint technique of the Sprite Log-Structured File System [Rosenblum-1991]_.
-A checkpoint indicates a position in the log at which all the data is consistent and complete.
+A checkpoint indicates a position in the log up to which all the events have been properly written.

-Two copies of a checkpoint position are stored in the file.
+Two copies of two checkpoint positions are stored in the beginning of the joedb file.
 A checkpoint is written in 4 steps:

 1. Write all log entries up to this checkpoint, and the first copy of the checkpoint position.
 2. Flush data to disk (fsync).